Art-gf/jwtauth/README.md

 # jwtauth
 Authorization server with mongoDB

-Contain 4 paths with usimg POST:
+Contain 4 paths with using POST:
 >/register
 >
 >/login